 I certainly expect that for the dwindling band of vocal critics of the Younger Dryas Impact this fact will be ignored.
 For them, CRG members and internet speculators are inseparable (and coordinating their presentations at coffee houses in Asheville).

 Intellectual guilt by association is in vogue these days.

 The truth is that I invited these wonderful people because I am fortunate to know each of them, and each did the Tusk a personal favor by graciously and bravely accepting my invitation to speak at an unproven event.
 I sought a mix of speakers that if I were in the audience I would enjoy hearing from, and this is them.

-Finally, the Cosmic Summit 2023 is indeed a for-profit endeavor.
+The Cosmic Summit 2023 is indeed a for-profit endeavor.
 So, please, call me a wildly successful grifter next summer.
 But recognize I’ve put my time in on this subject.
-I have been laboring for understanding at my own expense since Bill Clinton was first elected, I was living with roommates, and watched as a slack-jawed punk when fragments of comet Shoemaker-Levy 9 impacted Jupiter in 1994.
+I have been laboring for understanding at my own expense since Bill Clinton was first elected, I was living with roommates, and watched as a slack-jawed DC punk when fragments of comet Shoemaker-Levy 9 impacted Jupiter in 1994.

-Profit is critical to provide a properly incentivized, self-sustaining, virtuous cycle of improving presentations of controversial material that will get bigger and better over time — free of “committee.”
+Profit is critical to provide a properly incentivized, self-sustaining, virtuous cycle of improving presentations of controversial material that will get bigger and better over time, free of “committee.”